brknapp/brknapp.github.io/index.md

 2. I play the clarinet in the [Durham Community Concert Band](http://www.durhamband.org/)
 3. I love my dog Henry!
 He's a four-year-old australian cattle dog mix

+This is a blog for ST 558, a ten-week summer course.
+I will be discussing data science, data manipulation, R programming, and machine learning.